thijoubert/chulapa/collections/_posts/2022-01-06-How-to-keep-track-news-Office-365-12.md

 ﻿---
-title: "How to keep track of 365 news?
+title: "How to keep track of Office 365 news?
 An example with Power Automate (1/2)"
 subtitle:
 excerpt: Following Office 365 evolutions can be very tricky.
 I present here how I organized my watch.
 tags: